rlbr/lcNrD/README.md

   -kae KEYWORD_ADD_END, --keyword_add_end KEYWORD_ADD_END
                         add a -kae to add some text to the end of every line (default: None)
+  -dli INPUT_DELIMITER, --input_delimiter INPUT_DELIMITER
+                        add a -dli to change input delimiter (default: None) -dlo OUTPUT_DELIMITER, --output_delimiter OUTPUT_DELIMITER
+                        add a -dlo to change input delimiter (default: None) -nts, --newline_to_space
+                        add -nts to change newline to space (option will be ignored if delimiter is \n) (default: False)
 ```

 ## Roadmap: